dmitry-ivanov/laravel-testing-tools/README.md

 #### `dontSeeArtisanTableRowsCount()`

-Checks if artisan output table rows count not equals to specified value:
+Check if the artisan output table rows count doesn't equal to the specified value:

 ```php
 $this->dontSeeArtisanTableRowsCount(5);